UKHomeOffice/docker-nginx-proxy/README.md

 * `NO_LOGGING_URL_PARAMS` - Can be set to `TRUE` if you don't want to log url params.
 Default is empty which means URL params are logged
 * `NO_LOGGING_BODY` - Defaults to true `TRUE`.
 Set otherwise and nginx should log the request_body.
 * `NO_LOGGING_RESPONSE` - Defaults to true `TRUE`.
 Set otherwise and nginx should log the response_body
+* `LOGGING_LEVEL` - Defaults to true `error`.
+Other available values are debug, info, notice, warn, error, crit, alert, or emerg.
 * `SERVER_CERT` - Can override where to find the server's SSL cert.
 * `SERVER_KEY` - Can override where to find the server's SSL key.
 * `SSL_CIPHERS` - Change the SSL ciphers support default only AES256+EECDH:AES256+EDH:!aNULL